nbond211/walk-to-work/README.md

 ## Starting the server
 1. `cd` into the `src` directory
 2. run `npm start`
+3. the application will be running at `localhost:3000`

 ## Updating the photo data
 1. `cd` into the `src` directory